Rampage: Total Destruction: Plot

 A worker from Scumlabs shows a video about a man named George taste-testing the Scum Soda.
 Soda S ends up causing a mutation to George as the video ends.
 The man tells his boss Mr. Z that the Scum Soda had a reaction to a few individuals.
 When Mr. Z asks how many people went through the taste-test and had a negative reaction, the man states 30 (40 in Wii).
-Mr. Z angrily states that if the press gets a hold of this, Scumlabs will be ruined, but the man assures him that they contained the damage as the esteemed scientist Dr. Vector tells Mr. Z that all the monsters have been cryogenically frozen and stored in specially-designed, high security storage containers.
+Mr. Z angrily states that if the press gets a hold of this, Scumlabs will be ruined.
+The man assures him that they contained the damage as the esteemed scientist Dr. Vector tells Mr. Z that all the monsters have been cryogenically frozen and stored in specially designed, high-security storage containers.
 Dr. Vector states that as long as the subjects stay in the Cryo-Tubes, they pose no threat.
-It is also stated that the Cryo-Tubes are hidden and it's unlikely that anyone is ever going to find any of them.
+It is also stated that the Cryo-Tubes are hidden and it is unlikely that anyone is ever going to find any of them.
 The man states that Scum Soda is going to be huge as George in his monster form climbs the building and grabs the man.
 Mr. Z tells the other people with him that they have a problem.

 After the monsters tear through the country, the man returns from the hospital and informs Mr. Z that the Scum Soda is a hit as nobody cares that they will transform into giant monsters.
 In fact, it implies that people actually want to turn into monsters.
-The game ends as Mr. Z and the man laugh in triumph as George rampages on TV.
+The game ends as Mr. Z and the man laugh in triumph as George rampages through the city on TV.

 Development and marketing

 Total Destruction features two bonus games accessible instantly: the original Rampage and Rampage World Tour.
+While a version for Xbox was in development at one point, it was never officially announced.
 The Nintendo Wii version also has a clip from the Cartoon Network TV series The Grim Adventures of Billy & Mandy.
 In addition to the Cartoon Network clip, the Wii version features another city (Dallas), ten more monsters (three of which had appeared in previous Rampage games, those being V.E.R.N, Boris, and Ruby), and a fifth upgrade (Super Jump).